maheswaramsubrahmanyam/Gestures_Control_Tempel_Run_Python/README.md

-# 🖐️ Gesture Controlled Game Bot 🎮
+# 🖐️ Gesture Controlled Game  🎮

 Control your favorite games with just your hand gestures using **Python**, **OpenCV**, and **MediaPipe**.
 This bot simulates keyboard inputs based on real-time hand tracking and works seamlessly with browser games like **Tempel run, Subway Surfers on Poki.com**.